By Lee Foster

 Communing with the bristlecones makes the passing fashions, the everyone-is-famous-for-15-minutes philosophy, the capsulized soundbite mentality of our modern time, seem fleeting indeed.

 The Bristlecone forest is a special 28,000-acre preserve within Inyo National Forest.
-Transport yourself to the aerie from your support base along Highway 395 in Bishop or Mammoth Lakes.
+Transport yourself to this aerie from your support base along Highway 395 in Bishop or Mammoth Lakes.
 Both cities have plenty of lodging and dining options.
+The drive is about an hour from Bishop.

 You will pass through a forest of pinon pine and Utah juniper until you reach the nearly pure forest of bristlecones, starting at 9,500 feet.
 Within the Bristlecone Pine Forest, visit the Schulman Grove, at the south edge.
-Another grove, the Patriarch Grove, lies at the north end, but the drive in to this moonscape environment takes over an hour on a dirt road.
+Another grove, the Patriarch Grove, lies at the north end.
+Get precise details at the Visitor Center.

 California is a special place.
 The state can boast of these arboreal natural wonders.
 Even the most dispassionate scientific observers support the notion that California offers you a visit to the tallest, most massive, and oldest living things on this planet.